tomgp/simplify-line/readme.md

-##What it is
+## What it is?

-A simplified path generator for D3, a drop in replacement for d3.svg.line with the added ability to specify a tolerance.
+A simplified path generator for D3, more or less a drop in replacement for d3.line with the added ability to specify a tolerance.

-eg:
+## Usage

+Install and use via npm `npm install --save @tomgp/simplify-line`

 ```
+const { simplifiedLine } = require('simplify-line');

-var simple = simplePath()
+const simple = simplePath()
 	.tolerance(3)
 	.x(function(d){ return dateScale(d.date); })
 	.y(function(d){ return valueScale(d.value); })